 Composition: It mainly contains the alkaloid damascenine and essential oils.

-Medicinal properties of Love-in-the-mist
+Medicinal properties of Love-in-a-mist

 In fact, it is a plant that should not be included in the list of medicinal plants used at home.
 However, since it was much used in the past and it is still being done in some places nowadays, it is very convenient to know its properties and its risks, too.

-Love-in-the-mist must be stressed that because of its composition it is a plant that must be used cautiously.
+Love-in-a-mist must be stressed that because of its composition it is a plant that must be used cautiously.
 Moreover, not being very sure, it is advisable to disregard it.

 Superior doses to 2 gr. per litre may produce intoxications!!!
 (See alkaloids)